towersvault/shinpokered/README.md

 - Hit SELECT on the options screen to cycle through the audio output types.
 - Playing in GBC mode on a backlit LCD screen?
 Press SELECT at the copyright screen to activate color correction.
 - Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing left or right.
+- Zero-Delay Text: Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST.

 Trainer AI has been improved and greatly expanded.
 Some trainers will even try to switch pokemon intelligently.